 This PDS is intended to support the elements, procedures and documentation requirements presented in the ICP Protocols.
 This document's structure mirrors the protocols and utilises the same five categories that represent the lifecycle of a well-conceived and well-executed energy efficiency project.

 Within each category, this document presents an overview of the requirements, best practices, quality assurance tasks, and available resources.

-Energy efficiency investors, which can include facility owners, energy service companies, finance firms, insurance providers, and utility programmes, are exposed to performance risk but often do not have the expertise necessary to evaluate the complex technical details associated with an energy efficiency project.
+Energy efficiency investors, which can include facility or network owners, energy service companies, finance firms, insurance providers, and utility programmes, are exposed to performance risk but often do not have the expertise necessary to evaluate the complex technical details associated with an energy efficiency project.
 Regardless of the expertise and skills of the investors, transaction costs can mount when multiple investors evaluate a project with each pursuing an expensive and time consuming technical due diligence process.

 For this reason, it is important that the project investor select and engage a team with established experience and skills in energy efficiency project development, which is willing to engage with and adhere to the ICP protocols.
+Only projects which are reviewed by members of the ICP Quality Assurance Assessor Network for Industry are able to receive IREE certification.